If they thought I was a freak before (ignites hand

-- And in the mainly fun episode "Special Delivery", he charges himself up with a Dwarf Star and beats the crap out of Humongosaur.
+- And in the mainly fun episode "Special Delivery", he charges himself up with a Dwarf Star and beats the crap out of Humungousaur.
 Ben is suitably worried.

 - Khyber's Trophy Room is filled with bodies and bodyparts from various aliens that have been confirmed to be sentient over the course of the show.
-This includes an Ultimate Humongousaur skull, Grimlock's sword, a Terraspin shell and many others...
+This includes an Ultimate Vaxasaurian (Humungousaur's species) skull, Grimlock's sword, a Geochelone Aerio (Terraspin's species) shell and many others...

-- Then In Of Predator and Preys, he outright states he plans to cut off Ben's hand and to keep it with the Omnitrix, even indicating where he plans to place it in his Trophy Room.
+- Then in Of Predators and Prey, he outright states he plans to cut off Ben's hand and to keep it with the Omnitrix, even indicating where he plans to place it in his Trophy Room.
 Even Ben seems disturbed.

-- Malware's birth in Azmuth's flashback; when Azmuth disconnect the Helix, a yellow and black Galvanic Mecamorph matter emerge from it, shaping itself into him.
-He then displays his ability to copy tech, seems weakened.... and rush his claws at the closest innocent Galvanic Mecamorph around.
+- Malware's birth in Azmuth's flashback is very scary.
+When Azmuth disconnected the Helix, a yellow and black Galvanic Mechamorph matter emerge from it, shaping itself into him.
+He then displays his ability to copy tech, seems weakened.... and rush his claws at the closest innocent Galvanic Mechamorph around.
 And then the flashback cuts off.

-- Malware's appearance in Predators And Prey showcases that he's got a new, much more monstrous look to him, and it's shown that he, along with his associates, forced Phil, Max's old partner, to use the Nemetrix, with this experiment being shown, but scarcely seen.
+- Malware's appearance in Of Predators And Prey showcases that he's got a new, much more monstrous look to him, and it's shown that he, along with his associates, forced Phil, Max's old partner, to use the Nemetrix]], with this experiment being shown, but [[Nothing Is Scarier scarcely seen.

 - Malware endangering a busload of innocent children to escape from Ben is quite frightening.
 Especially right after the Sandy Hook massacre rendered endangering children Too Soon.